LETARTARE/CB_Collector/infos/Collector_exp.en.md

 		- at the end of the listing, the contents of the log are saved in the file 'leader_project_name_workspace.po.list', automatically opened in the editor.

-	4- to create the 'leader_project_name_workspace.po' and '*.pot' files follow the same procedure as for a single project.
+	4- to create the 'leader_project_name_workspace.po' and '*.dup' files follow the same procedure as for a single project.

 G- NOTES

-	1- '*.po' and '*.pot' files are noted differently:
+	1- '*.po' and '*.dup' files are noted differently:
-		- in single project	: 'project_name.pot' and '*.po',
+		- in single project	: 'project_name.dup' and '*.po',
-		- in multi-projects	: 'leader_project_name_workspace.po' and '*.pot',
+		- in multi-projects	: 'leader_project_name_workspace.po' and '*.dup',
-		so only the '*.pot' (source) files will be different, whereas there can only be one can exist only one 'leader_project_name_workspace.po' loaded by 'Poedit'.
+		so only the '*.dup' (source) files will be different, whereas there can only be one can exist only one 'leader_project_name_workspace.po' loaded by 'Poedit'.

 	2- the project or workspace concerned must first have been successfully	compiled, so that the files